 - at least 50% of people on the voting roll took part in the ballot

 - more than 50% of the votes favour the industrial action.

-When the AEC or ballot agent declares the result:
+When the ballot agent declares the result: